 - Coordinate and document the implementation of Habitat’s housing and community development solution in partnership with the community.

-This position will focus on brand management aspects of Habitat affiliate operations.
+This position will focus on homeowner services aspects of Habitat affiliate operations.

 Where will you serve?